imsazulfiqar/Wine_quality/README.md

 (2022), where they rearranged the features using PCA and applied 1D-CNN and further optimised the features using backpropagation.
 In this paper, they also compared the performance of CNN to other methods and CNN gave the best accuracy of 83%.

+# Model Description:

+In MATLAB, the neural net was trained using trainrp which is a network training function that updates weight and bias values according to the resilient backpropagation algorithm.
+Through experimentation by changing hidden layer sizes and learning rates, the parameters which led to the best performance of the model were found iteratively.
+It is intuitive that the higher the number of hidden neurons and epochs will lead to longer training time and this was true in this model’s experimentation.
+During the experimentation, it was apparent that adjusting learning rates too drastically had an adverse effect on the model’s performance.
+The final architecture of the model included 7 hidden-layer neurons, sigmoid function as activation function, 250 epochs and a learning rate of 0.4.

+Training speed: 18.9 seconds
+Test set accuracy: 79%